pgxcentre/genipe/docs/tutorials.rst

 Linear tutorial
 ----------------

-This tutorial is a waltk-through of a linear regression analysis (using ordinary least squares).
+This tutorial is a walk-through of a linear regression analysis (using ordinary least squares).
 It describes in detail the expected input and output files.